The Importance of Cyber Policy

 Internet usage has grown so quickly over the last two decades that technology now touches almost every aspect of our everyday lives.
 The importance of cybersecurity has thus never been greater, and while cybersecurity professionals scramble to prevent cyber espionage and protect assets using cyber surveillance and risk assessment, security threats often develop faster than legal parameters are able to monitor and address.

 Cyber policy regulates all aspects of digital data exchange, including the Internet, data privacy and network usage – as well as cyber defense.
 In a free society such as the United States, cyber policy presents unique challenges, as national security concerns and business interests must be weighed against freedom of speech, privacy and accessibility concerns.

 As with all policy, cyber policy must strike a balance between necessary regulation and social freedom.

 How are cyber attacks influencing policymakers?

 The 2014 cyber attack against Sony Pictures showed that the culprits are not necessarily small groups or individuals, and attacks can come from nation states and play out on a global scale.
-Over 3,000 Sony computers and 800 servers were compromised, and employee records, unreleased films and unfinished scripts were stolen.
+More than 3,000 Sony computers and 800 servers were compromised; employee records, unreleased films and unfinished scripts were stolen.